HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 Last week we did an exercise where we threw five dices in one go for a game of Poker Dice.
 In the current exercise we use a single dice only, but now the objective is to keep rethrowing that dice until we get an ACE, or until a dice rolls off the table.

-The challenge of this exercise is that the outcome of one promise determines whether we need a next promise.
+The challenge of this exercise is that the outcome of one throw determines whether we need to do a next throw.
 If the `rollDice()` function resolves to an ACE then we're done.
 If not, we need another call to `rollDice()` and wait for it to resolve.
-And we need to repeat this until we get an ACE (or stop when the promise rejects).
+And we need to repeat this until we get an ACE or until the promise rejects.

 The exercise file `ex4-rollAnAce.js` includes a function that does just that, using `.then()` methods.
 It uses a technique called _recursion_ and looks like this: